Anusha-ctrl441/vahan-product-analytics-case-study/README.md

 Analyze the lead funnel to answer three key questions:

-- Which lead sources generate the strongest **FT conversion**?
+- Which lead sources generate the strongest FT conversion?
-- Where are the biggest drop-offs across the **lead → attempt → connection → interest → FT** funnel?
+- Where are the biggest drop-offs across the lead funnel?
-- Can early lead behavior be used to **predict FT after upload**?
+- Can early lead behavior be used to predict FT after upload?

 ---

 ## Key Findings

-### Lead Source Performance
+### 1. Lead Source Performance

-Using SQL aggregation, lead sources were ranked by FT conversion rate.
+Lead sources were analyzed and ranked using SQL aggregation and FT conversion rate.

 | Lead Source | Leads | FT | FT Conversion |
 |---|---:|---:|---:|